Tropicalista/search-console/readme.txt

 * [Formello](https://wordpress.org/plugins/formello): a form builder to collect leads, newsletter signup, contact form and more.
 * [Popper](https://wordpress.org/plugins/popper): a popup builder to increase leads with exit intent.
 * [Mortgage Calculator](https://wordpress.org/plugins/mortgage): a mortgage calculator block for Gutenberg.
+* [Pdf Embed](https://wordpress.org/plugins/pdf-embed): a simple block for Gutenberg to embed a PDF using official Adobe Embed API.

 == Screenshots ==